Beanpen/UMM-UMICH-Marketplace-/README.md

 To run UMM locally or deploy it on a server, you'll need the following:

-- **Python**: UMM is built with Django, a Python web framework.
-Make sure you have Python installed on your system.
-You can download it from [python.org](https://www.python.org/).
+- **Python**: Python is a high-level, general-purpose programming language.

-- **Django**: Install Django using pip, the Python package manager.
-You can install Django by running `pip install Django`.
+- **Django**: Django is a free and open-source, Python-based web framework that runs on a web server.

-- **Database**: UMM uses a database to store user information, product listings, and transaction records.
-You can use SQLite for development purposes or choose a more robust database like PostgreSQL for production deployments.
+- **Database**: local uses [MySQL](https://dev.mysql.com/downloads/shell/), on cloud uses RDS (still MySQL)

-- **Dependencies**: UMM relies on various Python packages and libraries.
-Install the dependencies listed in the `requirements.txt` file using `pip install -r requirements.txt`.
+- **Other Dependencies**: pytz allows accurate and cross platform timezone calculations using Python 2.4 or higher.

-- **Environment Variables**: Set up environment variables for sensitive information such as secret keys, database credentials, and API keys.
-You can use a `.env` file to manage your environment variables.
+- **Environment Variables**: Set up environment variables for sensitive information such as timezone information, RDS database setups in settings.py.

 - **Static and Media Files**: Configure Django to serve static files (CSS, JavaScript) and media files (images, documents) correctly.
 This may involve setting up static and media root directories in your Django settings.

 - **Deployment**: If you're deploying UMM on a server, ensure you have a suitable hosting environment (e.g., Heroku, AWS) and follow best practices for security, scalability, and performance.
+I used EC2 from AWS in this project.

-For detailed instructions on setting up and running UMM, please refer to the documentation or contact the repository owner.
+For detailed instructions on setting up and running UMM, please refer to the documentation or contact me.

 ## Environment Setup
 ### Tips:
-You can replace python with python3 if not found.
+You can replace python3 with python if not found.
 For steps with (*), you need to download MySQL, and then run
 ```
 mysql -u root -p